sarhan66/Optimal-Reactive-Power-/README.md

 # Optimal-Reactive-Power-
-Optimal Reactive Power Calculation in Power System Using MATPOWER  Codes at each Bus of Case
+Optimal Reactive Power Calculation in Power System Using MATPOWER  Codes at each Bus of a Case